signatory authority signatory authority

 What are the types of signatory authority?

-The main types of signatory authority include general authority, which allows broad document signing, and limited authority that restricts signing to specific documents.
+The main types of signatory authority include general authority, which allows broad document signing, and limited authority, which restricts signing to specific documents.
 Delegated authority enables supervisors to assign signing tasks to subordinates, while joint authority requires multiple signatures.

 How is signatory authority established and documented?